Vgdn1942/android_device_ixion_P350/README.md

 - Mobile data
 - Sensors
 - Lights
-- Camera (only photos)
+- Camera (some cameras do not record video)
 - USB connection (ADB/MTP/PTP)
 - SD-Card
 - GPS
 - Wi-Fi tethering
 - Second SIM
 - Poweroff charge
+- Themes
+- YouTube 720p

 Not working/Bugs:
-- Video recording
+- Some cameras do not record video
+- At reboot the error "System" (does not affect work)

 # Acknowledgements